Data models

 Parameters:

-• id (AutoField) – Id
+• id (AutoField) – Primary key: ID

 • name (I18nCharField) – Name

-• guid (UUIDField) – Guid.
+• guid (UUIDField) – GUID.
 Unique identifier (UUID) to help external tools identify the room.

 • description (I18nCharField) – Description.
 A description for attendees, for example directions.

-• speaker_info (I18nCharField) – Speaker information.
+• speaker_info (I18nCharField) – Speaker Information.
 Information relevant for speakers scheduled in this room, for example room size, special directions, available adaptors for video input …

 • capacity (PositiveIntegerField) – Capacity.
 How many people can fit in the room?